About Service Center for Culture and Community

 In the meantime, Service Center is always open Wednesdays 11 a.m. to 7 p.m. and Saturdays 10 a.m. to 2 p.m. for hanging out.
 And we offer a public meeting every Wednesday at noon at Service Center for anyone who wants to talk about collaborating with Big Car or whatever else.
 Service Center is located at 3819 Lafayette Rd. on the west side — in front of Shopper’s World and across Lafayette Road from Arby’s.
 Watch the schedule on this site, e-blasts (which you can sign up for on the left), Facebook and Twitter for the news of other special events at Service Center.

-Check out this excellent national coverage in The Atlantic Cities here and Idiom here.
+Check out this excellent national coverage of Service Center in this Public Art Review print magazine article, in Atlantic Cities and Idiom.
 See detailed coverage of Big Car and Service Center in the Indianapolis Business Journal here.
 Also read an excellent story from the Central Indiana Community Foundation about Service Center and Big Car here and another by Indiana Humanities here.